Pure-Python implementation of the "ast" module

 Implementation-wise, it is laid out as a package, with the following submodules:

 - ast.types, with AST node types auto-generated from CPython’s ASDL description.

 - ast.parser, implementing hand-written parser for Python 3.6, utilizing recursive descent to parse statements, and Pratt operator precedence parser to parse expressions.

 - ast, the main package, integrating submodules above, and exposing CPython-compatible API with corresponding additional functions and classes to process AST trees.

-At the time of writing, parsers support Python 3.5 syntax with future-looking cleanups, e.g. async is treated as a keyword.
+At the time of writing, the parser supports Python 3.6 syntax.
 Updates for the next versions of Python syntax are expected to follow.

 Pycopy’s ast module is written by Paul Sokolovsky and provided under the MIT license.

 |Filename, size||File type||Python version||Upload date||Hashes|

 |Filename, size pycopy-ast-2.9.1.tar.gz (11.7 kB)||File type Source||Python version None||Upload date||Hashes View|